xizhang001/Business-Data-Mining-Project/README.md

 ### By Zihan Zheng, Xi Zhang, Chen Wang, Ning Xia and Yantong Xiang.

 #### Introduction:
+This project seeks to enhance demand forecasting and supply chain management by addressing critical factors that influence logistics performance.
+By employing Random Forest and ARIMA models, the analysis identifies key determinants of order delays and forecasts future demand trends.
+These insights facilitate proactive strategies aimed at minimising delays, aligning inventory with seasonal demand fluctuations, and improving overall logistics efficiency.
+The proposed recommendations are designed to support cost reduction initiatives, enhance customer satisfaction, and foster operational resilience.

 #### Data mining goal:
 To optimise supply chain management by reducing order delays and enhancing supply chain capacity.